-The generals, now retired, having amassed their stolen wealth for politics, proceeded to fill the slots of senators, legislators, ministers, governors and the countless expensive offices of the Nigerian state designed for patronage and aggrandisement.
+The thieving generals, retired, and having amassed their stolen wealth for politics, proceeded to fill the slots of senators, legislators, ministers, governors and the countless expensive offices of the Nigerian state designed for patronage and aggrandisement.

 And, just like Gowon, Obasanjo retired and went back to school to get some education he never really had in the beginning.

 With the exorbitant multi party politics of gun running and violence, which the armed dracos had scribbled upon their constitution, the duo of Yar’adua and Jonathan coasted ahead of the infamous personages of treasury hunters.

 Like Abacha, Yar’adua died in office, 2009, paving the way for Jonathan to lead the pirate band.
 Until he lost out to Buhari in 2015, Jonathan enriched every sycophant in the firmament and turned billionaires of every audacious warlord from the delta conclave.
 Corruption and impunity soared, and the nation reeled in cluelessness, insecurity and total political and economic non direction.

 The second coming of the general three decades later was initially greeted with hopefulness which, sooner than had begun, turned to wailing in the mouths of Nigerian citizens.
 Barely one year in office Mr Buhari, like Mr Obasanjo, proved a fiasco.
 Weak, inept and deeply noxious to learning or self improvement, Buhari as president failed yet again to unite the country under justice and rule of law.